thosgood/thosgood.github.io/content/blog/2017-12-11-spectra-part-2.md

 As a warning: I am far (oh so very far) from being an expert in this stuff, so it's very possible that there are mistakes.
 If you spot any then please do give me a shout.

-**Edit (21/04/18).** [This paper by Clark Barwick](http://www.maths.ed.ac.uk/~cbarwick/papers/salamanca.pdf) starts off with a really nice explanation of all this spectra/cohomology stuff.
+**Edit.** [This paper by Clark Barwick](http://www.maths.ed.ac.uk/~cbarwick/papers/salamanca.pdf) starts off with a really nice explanation of all this spectra/cohomology stuff.

 # Delooping